 A selection of editorials and opinions on health care from around the country.

-Today's early morning highlights from the major news organizations, including a report about how anger over narrow networks is bubbling up.
+Today's early morning highlights from the major news organizations, including reports about the Congressional Budget Office's latest projections regarding Medicare and Medicaid spending.

 The Keystone State becomes the 27th state, plus the District of Columbia, to expand the health insurance program for low-income Americans.

 Federal officials tap Kevin Counihan, who helped launch Connecticut's successful online health insurance marketplace, to oversee the federal exchange, which is used by residents of three dozen states, and to prevent the problems that plagued it last fall.

 The head of Noridian Healthcare Solutions says the HHS inspector general's office sought documents related to the company's work on Maryland's online health insurance marketplace.

 The site, which is supposed to make transparent payments between drugmakers and physicians, is slated to go public by Sept.
 30. But as the deadline nears, the pharmaceutical industry is pressing the Centers for Medicare & Medicaid Services to be more transparent in explaining what's going on with the database.

 Media outlets cover exchange and Medicaid developments in Oregon, Georgia and Florida.